-So far has not worked the way they though it would.
+So far has not worked the way they thought it would.
 Some have proposed adding Suicidal Behavior Disorder also.
-Currently neither of these is considered a mental illness.
+Currently, neither of these is considered a mental illness.
 They are symptoms of something but we are not all agreed on what they are symptoms of.
 These two are likely to end up in the back of the book along with that complex grief thing.

 So the announced changes in the draft move us back closer to where we were before – except that to this point the APA is staying with their proposed changes in Autism and Substance Use Disorders.
 Only time will tell.

 Want to sign up for my mailing list?

 Get the latest updates on my books, due out later this year by signing up for my newsletter.
 Newsletter subscribers will also be notified about live training opportunities and free or discounted books.
 Sign up here – Newsletter.
 I promise not to share your email or to send you spam and you can unsubscribe at any time.